ALIs

 • The table contains the raw data for the selected property.
 Dashes indicate that the property was not measured at a certain time.
 Contrary to the timeline view, missing measurements are not interpolated.

-• Clicking the Back button in the top left corner switches back to the timeline view.
+• Clicking the Up button in the top left corner switches back to the timeline view.

 Browser Compatibility